Introduction

 |

 - The requirement lists the learning outcomes for the technical competence to be achieved by aspiring professional accountants by the end of IPD, regardless of their intended future accounting specialization or role.
-These learning outcomes provide the base to enable professional accountants to develop specializations in different accounting roles, for example an audit engagement partner or taxation specialist.
+These learning outcomes provide the base to enable professional accountants to develop specializations in different accounting roles, for example, an audit engagement partner, or a taxation specialist, or a sustainability reporting manager.

-- In the design of professional accounting education programs, the 11 competence areas listed in the requirement may not be identical to the names of prescribed courses or subjects.
+- In the design of professional accounting education programs, the 12 competence areas listed in the requirement may not be identical to the names of prescribed courses or subjects.
 Also, the learning outcomes associated with one competence area may be achieved across more than one course or subject dedicated to that area.
 For example, the learning outcomes for financial accounting and reporting may be achieved across two or more financial accounting and reporting courses or subjects.
 The achievement of some learning outcomes may extend across several different courses or subjects, none of which may be devoted solely to that competence area.
-For example, the learning outcomes within information and communications technologies may be achieved through the integration of relevant material within courses that focus on management accounting and/or auditing and assurance.
+For example, the learning outcomes within information and communications technologies may be achieved through the integration of relevant material within courses that focus on management accounting, assurance, and/or auditing.
 In addition, the sequence in which the competence areas are included in a professional accounting education program may differ from the sequence presented in the requirement.
-For example, economics is listed towards the end of the list of competence areas in the requirement, but may be covered fairly early in a professional accounting education program.
+For example, economics is listed towards the end of the list of competence areas in the requirement, but may be covered in an earlier phase of a professional accounting education program.

 - There are many ways to describe and classify levels of proficiency.
 The description developed for purposes of the IES is provided in Appendix 1, Description of Levels of Proficiency.

 - In the requirement, each competence area has been assigned a level of proficiency that aspiring professional accountants are expected to achieve by the end of IPD.
-This level of proficiency indicates the context in which the relevant learning outcomes are expected to be demonstrated.
-Together, the learning outcomes and the level of proficiency of the competence area provide information to help IFAC member bodies design their professional accounting education programs.
+This level of proficiency indicates the level of ambiguity, complexity, and uncertainty in which the relevant learning outcomes are expected to be demonstrated.
+Together, the directive verbs used in learning outcomes and the level of proficiency of the competence area provide information to help IFAC member organizations design their professional accounting education programs.

 Review of Professional Accounting Education Programs

-- IFAC member bodies shall regularly review and update professional accounting education programs that are designed to achieve the learning outcomes in IES 2.
+- IFAC member organizations shall regularly review and update professional accounting education programs that are designed to achieve the learning outcomes in IES 2.

-- Professional accounting education programs are designed to support aspiring professional accountants to develop the appropriate professional competence by the end of IPD.
-Such programs may include formal education delivered through qualifications and courses offered by universities, other higher education providers, IFAC member bodies, and employers, as well as workplace training.
-The design of professional accounting education programs may involve substantive input from stakeholders other than IFAC member bodies.
+- Professional accounting education programs are designed to support aspiring professional accountants to develop the required level of professional competence by the end of IPD.
+Such programs may include formal education delivered through qualifications and courses offered by universities, other higher education providers, IFAC member organizations, and employers, as well as workplace training.
+The design of professional accounting education programs may involve substantive input from stakeholders other than IFAC member organizations.

 - The requirement to review and update professional accounting education programs on a regular basis reflects the rapidly-changing and complex environment within which professional accountants operate.
 A typical review cycle may be three to five years, but it may be appropriate to undertake a more frequent review, for example to take account of changes in legislation, regulations, and standards relevant to professional accountants.

-- IFAC member bodies shall establish appropriate assessment activities to assess the technical competence of aspiring professional accountants.
+- IFAC member organizations shall establish appropriate formal assessment activities to assess the technical competence of aspiring professional accountants.

-- IES 6, Initial Professional Development - Assessment of Professional Competence (2015), provides the principles that apply to the design of assessment activities used to assess the technical competence and other elements of professional competence.
+- IES 6, Initial Professional Development - Formal Assessment of Professional Competence (2026), provides the principles that apply to the design, delivery, and oversight of assessment activities used to formally assess the technical competence and other elements of professional competence.

-- Various assessment activities can be used to assess the technical competence of aspiring professional accountants.
-Appropriate assessment activities may include: (a) written examinations consisting of questions requiring short answers, (b) case studies, (c) written essays, (d) objective testing, (e) workplace assessments, and (f) the evaluation of prior learning leading to the awarding of exemptions from aspects of IPD.
+- Various formal assessment activities can be used to assess the technical competence of aspiring professional accountants.
+IPD assessment activities can be delivered in different formats.
+Some examples of formats may include: (a) written or computer-based examinations, (b) presentations, (c) case studies, (d) simulations, (e) workplace assessments by employers, and (f) portfolio of evidence on completion of workplace activities.

 Tools for Implementation